Writing Updates: February 2008

 Jonathan Coulton posted this summary of the New York Magazine blog’s summary or Wired’s profile of Doug Morris, CEO of Universal Music Group.
 I’m not going to further summarize, just read and be enlightened.

-NaNoWriMo 2007: I Win (Now Back to Work)
+NaNoWriMo 2007: I Win (now back to work)

 NaNoWriMo 2007 Winner Yesterday I passed the 50,000 word goal necessary to succeed at NaNoWriMo.
 I didn’t do quite as good as last year, which probably stems from the state of the outline going into November.
 It still has some holes, but it’s in better shape now then when I started.
 I don’t think I learned anything new from the process, but it was great to get back into serious a daily writing ritual (a process I started before November to be sure I was prepared).
 It’s also great to have 55% of a new novel down in first draft form.
 The trick will be keeping at it for the next 40,000 words.
 I can’t keep up this pace, but I plan to not drop below 1,000 words a day.
 I didn’t intend to take today off from writing, but life had other plans.
 I want to thank the folks who cheered me on via twitter.
 It really was a great motivator (and one I hope to keep using now that NaNoWriMo is over).
-I’d also like to thank the folks behind The NanoMonkeys podcast, both for the daily advice, and for giving me a chance to try my hand at podcasting1 and risking the reputation of their Parsec Award nominated podcast in the process.
+I’d also like to thank the folks behind The NanoMonkeys podcast, both for the daily advice, and for giving me a chance to try my hand at podcasting ((original post is long gone, but you can snag the replay)) and risking the reputation of their Parsec Award nominated podcast in the process.
 I hope other writers who listened found my advice useful.
 And of course, thanks to my family for putting up with the hectic schedule that allowed me to succeed.
 Congratulations to everyone else who reached their goal this month.
 I hope everyone who tried, whether they succeeded or not, came out of the experience with something positive.

 Progress Graph